 Sewage backups and blackwater intrusions take place when a blockage occurs in a sewage pipe, or (less frequently) when there is a leak in a sewage pipe near a home and enters through foundation cracks.

 The problems involved go beyond just the smell – although this is often the first sign that something is wrong; the three elements that need to be addressed are the sewage, the contaminants, and excess moisture.

 Bloodborne pathogens can be from either humans or animals.
-These can be either as a result of a crime, or something more minor (in the former case, it is imperative that the police are notified – they will need to search for evidence before the cleaning process can take place).
-It may be optimal in these cases to hire professional services, particularly if there is an element of trauma involved.
+These can be the result of a crime scene or something more minor.
+In the crime scene case, it is imperative that the police are notified – they will need to search for evidence before the cleaning process can take place.
+In this difficult time, it may be optimal to use a biohazard remediation service, particularly if there is an element of trauma involved.